masato1122/auto-kappa/README.md

 ------

-* Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge. (which one?)
+* Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge. (mp-160)

 * Check non-analytical term (e.g. 5504, 5637):
 Use dataset (displacements and forces) in Phonondb and calculate phonon dispersion with Alamode.